Mushroom Farro with Tomatoes and Kale

 • Garlic is fragrant in this recipe along with the scallions.
 I include 2 minced cloves.

-• Olive oil: For flavor, I like high-quality extra-virgin olive oil.
+• Olive oil: For the best flavor, I like high-quality extra-virgin olive oil.

-• Salt & pepper: I let the vegetables, garlic and scallions take the most attention and keep the seasonings to just kosher salt and black pepper.
+• Kosher salt & black pepper: I let the vegetables, garlic and scallions take the most attention and keep the seasonings to just salt and pepper.

 How To Make Mushroom Tomato Farro

-3. Add the aromatics.
-Stir in the white parts of the scallions, the minced garlic, salt and pepper.
-Give them a minute to turn fragrant.
+4. Stir in the white parts of the scallions, garlic, salt and pepper.
+Cook for another minute until everything is fragrant.

-4. Stir in the farro and green scallions.
+5. Fold in the farro and scallion greens.
 Make sure that the grains and vegetables are evenly distributed throughout the skillet.
 Give it a few minutes, so that everything is warmed through.

-Mushroom farro with tomatoes and kale in a bowl.
+Farro with mushrooms, tomatoes and kale in the skillet.

-Take your pick.
-This farro can be spooned into a bowl as a side dish or a main dish.
+Take your pick—this farro can be spooned into a bowl as a side dish or a main dish.
 It really just depends on the quantity you serve and what you pair with it.
-If you want to treat it like a main, I would also make an arugula salad with lemon vinaigrette.
+If you want to treat it like a main, I would also make an arugula salad with lemon vinaigrette or a classic house salad.
+As a side dish, you can serve it with pretty much any protein from chicken to salmon to shrimp.

 You can store leftovers in an airtight container in the refrigerator up to 3 days.
-Rewarm them in a skillet on the stove with a little olive oil or in the microwave.
+Reheat them in a skillet on the stove with a little olive oil or in the microwave.
 If you want, you can eat them cold.
-I like to add greens and turn them into a grain salad with a little vinaigrette.
+I like to add greens such as kale or baby spinach and turn them into a grain salad with a little vinaigrette.

 Want to save this recipe?